Website Stewardship and Standards

 Students and families have shared the need to have consistent placement of contact information and resource links.
 Web editors should use the right side column to add this content.

-Contact Information Standards When adding contact information to an Seattle Public Schools webpage, it should be in the following format:
+Contact Information Standards When adding contact information to an SPS webpage, it should be in the following format:

 Email Address:The entire email address should be visible to the user and it should be an active hyperlink.
 For example email@example.com.
 Do not insert the email address in text like this: Email webmaster.